Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/action_system.rst

 Action
 ------

 The ``Action`` object stores a reference to a method that performs the action, for example a node could have an action that stores a reference to ``self.turn_on()``.
-Techincally, this can be any callable that accepts `request, context` as it's parameters.
+Technically, this can be any callable that accepts `request, context` as it's parameters.
 In practice, this is often defined using ``lambda`` functions within a component's ``self._init_request_manager()`` method.
 Optionally, the ``Action`` object can also hold a validator that will permit/deny the action depending on context.

 RequestManager
 -------------

 The ``RequestManager`` object stores a mapping between strings and actions.
 It is responsible for processing the ``request`` and passing it down the ownership tree.
-Techincally, the ``RequestManager`` is itself a callable that accepts `request, context` tuple, and so it can be chained with other action managers.
+Technically, the ``RequestManager`` is itself a callable that accepts `request, context` tuple, and so it can be chained with other action managers.

 A simple example without chaining can be seen in the :py:class:`primaite.simulator.file_system.file_system.File` class.